friederbluemle/robolectric-ant-sample/README.md

 To build the main app and run unit tests:

-    $ ant test
+    $ ant unit-test

 Test results (as txt and xml files) will be stored under `test/bin/reports/`

-You can also run the tests and generate an HTML report:
+To convert the JUnit test result files into an HTML report:

-    $ ant test-report
+    $ ant generate-report

 The HTML report can be found under `test/bin/reports/html/`